pytorch/pytorch.github.io/_posts/2022-6-22-introducing-torchx-fbgemm-and-other-library-updates-in-pytorch-1-12.md

 For usage details, please refer to the corresponding [documentation](https://pytorch.org/text/main/transforms.html#torchtext.transforms.BERTTokenizer).

+## TorchRec v0.2.0

+### EmbeddingModule + DLRM benchmarks

+A set of [benchmarking tests](https://github.com/pytorch/torchrec/tree/main/benchmarks), showing performance characteristics of TorchRec’s base modules  and research models built out of TorchRec.

+### TwoTower Retrieval Example, with FAISS

+We provide an [example](https://github.com/pytorch/torchrec/tree/main/examples/retrieval) demonstrating training a distributed TwoTower (i.e. User-Item) Retrieval model that is sharded using TorchRec.
+The projected item embeddings are added to an IVFPQ FAISS index for candidate generation.
+The retrieval model and KNN lookup are bundled in a Pytorch model for efficient end-to-end retrieval.

+### Integrations

+We demonstrate that TorchRec works out of the box with many components commonly used alongside PyTorch models in production like systems, such as
+- [Training](https://github.com/pytorch/torchrec/tree/main/examples/ray) a TorchRec model on Ray Clusters utilizing the Torchx Ray scheduler
+- [Preprocessing](https://github.com/pytorch/torchrec/tree/main/torchrec/datasets/scripts/nvt) and DataLoading with NVTabular on DLRM
+- [Training](https://github.com/pytorch/torchrec/tree/main/examples/torcharrow) a TorchRec model with on-the-fly preprocessing with TorchArrow showcasing RecSys domain UDFs

+### Sequential Embeddings Example: Bert4Rec

+We provide an [example](https://github.com/pytorch/torchrec/tree/main/examples/bert4rec), using TorchRec, that reimplements the [BERT4REC](https://arxiv.org/abs/1904.06690) paper, showcasing EmbeddingCollection for non-pooled embeddings.
+Using DistributedModelParallel we see a 35% QPS gain over conventional data parallelism.

+### (Beta) Planner

+The TorchRec library includes a built-in [planner](https://pytorch.org/torchrec/torchrec.distributed.planner.html) that selects near optimal sharding plan for a given model.
+The planner attempts to identify the best sharding plan by evaluating a series of proposals which are statically analyzed and fed into an integer partitioner.
+The planner is able to automatically adjust plans for a wide range of hardware setups, allowing users to scale performance seamlessly from local development environment to large scale production hardware.
+See this [notebook](https://github.com/pytorch/torchrec/blob/main/torchrec/distributed/planner/Planner_Introduction.ipynb) for a more detailed tutorial.

+### (Beta) Inference

+[TorchRec Inference](https://github.com/pytorch/torchrec/tree/main/torchrec/inference) is a C++ library that supports multi-gpu inference.
+The TorchRec library is used to shard models written and packaged in Python via torch.package (an alternative to TorchScript).
+The torch.deploy library is used to serve inference from C++ by launching multiple Python interpreters carrying the packaged model, thus subverting the GIL.
+Two models are provided as examples: [DLRM multi-GPU](https://github.com/pytorch/torchrec/blob/main/examples/inference/dlrm_predict.py) (sharded via TorchRec) and [DLRM single-GPU](https://github.com/pytorch/torchrec/blob/main/examples/inference/dlrm_predict_single_gpu.py).

+### (Beta) RecMetrics

+RecMetrics is a [metrics](https://github.com/pytorch/torchrec/tree/main/torchrec/metrics) library that collects common utilities and optimizations for Recommendation models.
+It extends [torchmetrics](https://torchmetrics.readthedocs.io/en/stable/).
+- A centralized metrics module that allows users to add new metrics
+- Commonly used metrics, including AUC, Calibration, CTR, MSE/RMSE, NE & Throughput
+- Optimization for metrics related operations to reduce the overhead of metric computation
+- Checkpointing

+### (Prototype) Single process Batched + Fused Embeddings

+Previously TorchRec’s abstractions (EmbeddingBagCollection/EmbeddingCollection) over FBGEMM kernels, which provide benefits such as table batching, optimizer fusion, and UVM placement, could only be used in conjunction with DistributedModelParallel.
+We’ve decoupled these notions from sharding, and introduced the [FusedEmbeddingBagCollection](https://github.com/pytorch/torchrec/blob/eb1247d8a2d16edc4952e5c2617e69acfe5477a5/torchrec/modules/fused_embedding_modules.py#L271), which can be used as a standalone module, with all of the above features, and can also be sharded.

 ## TorchX v0.2.0

 TorchX is a job launcher that makes it easier to run PyTorch in distributed training clusters with many scheduler integrations including Kubernetes and Slurm.
 We're excited to release TorchX 0.2.0 with a number of improvements.
 TorchX is currently being used in production in both on-premise and cloud environments.